 Comments Adverse Weather and Climate Impacts The proposed facility has been designed with climate resilience at its core, ensuring it can withstand the adverse effects of climate change and severe weather events.
-Given its coastal location, the design incorporates measures to mitigate risks associated with sea level rise, storm surges, and extreme weather conditions.
-The development has been planned to accommodate future rising sea levels and is engineered to withstand a 1-in-200-year extreme weather event, aligning with best practice in climate adaptation.

 9. What impact will the proposals have on the local environment (e.g., air/water/soil pollution, land conversion, visual impacts, traffic, noise, vibration, odour, dust, particulates, smoke), heritage (including designated heritage, archaeology sites or listed buildings) and wildlife (including protected sites and species)?